harveymmangisa1/studio/docs/business-plan.md

 Receipt capture = modern UX expectation
 Multi-currency = positions for global market

-With these 8 features + your existing specs, StockPilot becomes a credible Xero/QuickBooks alternative for SMEs.
+With these 8 features + your existing specs, paeasybooks becomes a credible Xero/QuickBooks alternative for SMEs.